Five Treatments to Get Rid of Flat Warts

 Do home remedies work?

-There are various home remedy options against warts.
+Grandma’s popular remedies are options against warts for some.
 However, there’s no evidence to demonstrate their safety and efficacy to date.
-In fact, some may be aggressive, causing skin burns.
+In fact, some may be aggressive and cause skin burns.